 N.L. reports 1 new case of COVID-19

-Newfoundland and Labrador reported one new case of COVID-19 on Saturday, the first in more than a week.
+Newfoundland and Labrador is reporting one new case of COVID-19 on Thursday.

 The person who tested positive for the coronavirus is a female between 20 and 39 years old in the Central Health region.
 She is a contact of a previous case, and is not connected to the cluster in that region.

 With four new recoveries, all in the Western Health region, there are 32 active cases in the province.

 There are two people in hospital due to the virus.